best things to do in Monaco

 Monaco F1 Grand Prix

-Taking place in late May or early June, this is one of the world’s top events for sports fans as well as petrolheads — not only do spectators get an up-close view of the world’s fastest cars in action, they also get to experience Monaco’s extravagance like never before.
+Taking place in late May or early June— not only do spectators get an up-close view of the world’s fastest racing cars in action as they zoom through the city streets, but they also get to experience Monaco’s extravagance like never before.

 9 – Check out the Nouveau Musée National de Monaco (NMNM)